ker0olos/might-cli/README.md

 [![](./screenshots/4.png)](https://github.com/ItsKerolos/might-cli/raw/master/screenshots/4.png)

+---

-## How does it work?
+## What can it do?

+- Waiting
+- Changing the Viewport
+- Setting Media Features
+- Keypresses
+- Hovering
+- Clicking
+- Typing

-Puppeteer, because of course it is, but if you're still curious, feel free to have a look at [runner.js](https://github.com/ItsKerolos/might-cli/blob/master/src/runner.js).
+**How does it work?** Puppeteer, because of course it is, but if you're still curious, feel free to have a look at [runner.js](https://github.com/ItsKerolos/might-cli/blob/master/src/runner.js).